eNMS-automation/eNMS/docs/services/custom_services.rst

       # def job(self, device, payload):
       def job(self, run: "Run", payload: dict) -> dict: run.log("info", f"Real-time logs displayed when the service is running.")
-          # The "job" function is called when the service is executed.
+          # The "service" function is called when the service is executed.
           # The parameters of the service can be accessed with self (self.string1,
           # self.boolean1, etc)
           # You can look at how default services (netmiko, napalm, etc.) are